Petrelll/alx-low_level_programming/0x01-variables_if_else_while/README.md

 # To assign a program that prints all the numbers of base 16 in lowercase, followed by a new line -8

 # To assign a program that prints all possible combinations of single-digit numbers -9

+# To assign a program that prints all possible different combinations of two digits -10

+# To assign a program that prints all possible different combinations of three digits